-Kadomatsu, an ornament that is placed at an entrance, consists of three bamboo shoots of different lengths (symbolizing prosperity), pine (symbolizing longevity), and plum branches (symbolizing steadfastness).
-They’re said to be the temporary dwelling places of gods who visit to bless humans, and are usually burned after January 15th.
+- Kadomatsu: An ornament placed at an entrance, consisting of three bamboo shoots of different lengths (symbolizing prosperity), pine (symbolizing longevity), and plum branches (symbolizing steadfastness).
+They’re said to be the temporary dwelling places of gods who visit to bless humans and are usually burned after January 15.

-Shimekazari are hung above doors, also to invite and welcome gods of good fortune and ward off evil spirits.
-They consist of shimenawa (a sacred straw rope), pine, and a bitter orange (a symbol of posterity), among others.
+- Shimekazari: These are hung above doors, also to invite and welcome gods of good fortune and to ward off evil spirits, and consist of shimenawa (sacred straw rope), pine, and a bitter orange (a symbol of posterity), among others.

-There’s also an offering to the gods called kagami mochi, two round rice cakes stacked one on top of the other and topped with an orange, which is placed on the household Shinto altar.
+- Kagami mochi: This offering to the gods consists of two round rice cakes stacked one on top of the other and topped with an orange.
+It’s placed on the household Shintō altar.

-Other lucky New Year items are hagoita (a wooden paddle used to play a badminton-like game called hanetsuki, though elaborately designed ones are purely ornamental) to hit and drive away bad luck, and hamaya (an arrow that destroys evil spirits), which is usually only sold in shrines during the first three days of the New Year.
-If you want to get a hagoita for the New Year, Sensoji Temple in Asakusa holds an annual hagoita market, which takes place every year in December.
+- Hagoita: A wooden paddle used to play a badminton-like game called hanetsuki, though elaborately designed ones are purely ornamental.
+It’s meant to hit and drive away bad luck.
+Sensō-ji Temple in Asakusa holds an annual hagoita market every year in December.

 If you’re into crafting, some parks occasionally have crafting workshops, in which you can learn to make your own kadomatsu and/or other decorations.
 There isn’t really a dedicated website for parks to announce schedules of mini-events, so chancing upon one is mostly a matter of luck.
 Some branches of lifestyle store Tokyu Hands have also held such workshops in past years.
 Check their event page (in Japanese) for announcements.

-2. On the 31st, watch Kouhaku Uta Gassen
+2. On the 31st, watch Kōhaku Uta Gassen

 Ushering in good fortune is the rationale behind many Japanese New Year traditions, so it’s not surprising that some dishes are designated as luck-bringing ones.